csbl-br/tucuxi_blast/README.md

 Tucuxi-BLAST is a Python-based module for free Record Linkage.

-Our approach was built to convert alphanumerical data to *in silico* DNA sequences, that in turn, can be used as an input to many bioinformatics tools.
+Our approach was built to convert alphanumerical data to *in silico* `DNA sequences`, that in turn, can be used as an input to many bioinformatics tools.

 ### Data example: